exakat/php-dictionary/dictionary.rst

 Maps are also called associative array, dictionary, or hashes.

-Maps are useful when you want to associate a value with a specific key and perform operations like searching for a value by its key or updating the value associated with a key.
+Maps are useful to associate a value with a specific key and perform operations like searching for a value by its key or updating the value associated with a key.
 They provide a convenient way to store and retrieve data based on some unique identifier.